gmc314/chess/README.md

   - Captures pieces diagonally
   - Can capture en passant

+Pieces are classes with properties:
+  1. Colour
+  2. Type
+  3. Location
+  4. ID
+  5. Points

+Class Methods for all pieces:
+  1. `moveFromCurrentSquare(self, squre)`
+  2. `isThreatened(self)`
+  3. `isMoveValid(self, square)`
+  4. `getAllValidMoves(self, square)`
+  5. `getCurrentSquare(self)`

 #### Coding Details
-  - Orientation of the board
+  - Orientation of the board will be in the usual chess standard.
+  - Rank and file will be standard.
-  - Colour of the pawn determines valid move direction
+  - Colour of the pawn determines valid move direction.
   - What is a valid move?
+    - Determined by type, path, and obstructions
-  - Castling conditions
+  - Castling conditions:
+    1. King and rook are in their starting positions
+    2. No pieces in the way
+    3. - Short castle: non-queen side castling
+       - Long castle: queen side castling
-  - Capturing
+  - Capturing conditions:
+    1. Piece of opposite colour is in the valid path of a piece
+    2. Pawn begins with a 2-square move for en passant
-  - Pawn promotion
+  - Pawn promotion conditions:
+    1. Pawn reaches the opposite end of the board
+    2. On the same turn, change to one of: queen, rook, knight, bishop

 ## Server-side:
 Login